nozamidotid/networking/README.md

 ## About The Project

-This project is from youtube tutorial [Parsinta] (https://www.youtube.com/playlist?list=PLRKMmwY3-5MwADhthqRaewl-7e7AhjpP8).
+This project is from youtube tutorial [Parsinta](https://www.youtube.com/playlist?list=PLRKMmwY3-5MwADhthqRaewl-7e7AhjpP8).

 <p align="right">(<a href="#top">back to top</a>)</p>